 In addition to the in-office services available, Career Development and Community Engagement (CDCE) offers a variety of online resources to assist you in your job search.
-Whether you need help with career exploration, creating a professional résumé, or cover letters, or even if you need to practice interviewing, you have access to these tools whenever and wherever you are.
+Whether you need help with career exploration, creating a professional résumé, or cover letter, or even if you need to practice interviewing, you have access to these tools whenever and wherever you are.

 Create a Résumé